 I can advise students in either the Department of Biological

-Program, of which I am chair, or in our Bioinformatics
+Program, or in our Bioinformatics

 Pullman, Washington, home to Washington State University,

 is only 8 miles away and we enjoy tremendous interactions with

 biologists at WSU.
 We have joint journal clubs, an informal